 Large deals: What are the must-win deals?

-When choosing which strategic customers to prioritize, we look to the data.
+When choosing which strategic customers to prioritise, we look to the data.
 The dashboard below shows all large deals, both historical and current.
 It also shows each deal’s opportunity amount and expected closing date, which helps us identify the must-win deals.
 Click on a deal, and we see the account history, including the customer’s buying patterns.
 This information proves valuable, especially when we’re planning to visit these accounts.

 Segmentation: Which segments bring in the most revenue?